 Pro and Cons of Removable Dentures

 A basic set of removable dentures will hold the shape of your face and allow you to eat and speak better than you did without teeth.
 You will be able to smile again and not be embarrassed by a mouthful of missing teeth.
 It also does not cost as much to have removable dentures made because it is fairly simple process that does not involve surgery.
 The process to make a complete set of dentures takes about two to six weeks.

 If the dentures do not fit correctly, this could lead to sores and infections in the mouth.
 Dentures also have a bad reputation for slipping around in the mouth, causing slurred speech, and make eating difficult.
 Getting used to wearing them will take some time.
 You will have to adhere to a daily cleaning routine that can be time-consuming.

 Pros and Cons of Dental Implants in Rogers, AR

 Because of this, there are fewer food restrictions and no chance of the denture slipping around or falling out.
 This will also allow you to speak naturally.
 They are easier to care for and can last a lifetime if you maintain healthy oral hygiene habits.
 Overall, they will look, feel and function just like your natural teeth.
 With a very high success rate, dental implants have a better chance of boosting your self-esteem.

 All of these benefits come with a price though.
-Dental implants are very costly because the process to get them is invasive and will require many visits to our Rogers, AR dentist office.
+Dental implants can be costly because the process to get them is invasive and will require many visits to our Rogers, AR dentist office.
 You will need surgery to have the implants placed and treatment time can take up to nine months or longer depending on any additional dental work you may need.

 Learn More About Dental Implants